smaroukis/shared-learning-arduino/Personal Folders/that_marouk_ish/tmi Questions.md

 parent:: [[that_marouk_ish]]

 [[2022-10-02]]
-- what is the difference between a compiler and an interepreter? #q
+- what is the difference between a compiler and an interpreter? #q/answered
-	- first pass: a **compiler** takes the human-readable code (e.g. C++ or C or Arduino C) and compiless it to assembly and machine code.
+	- My buess: a **compiler** takes the human-readable code (e.g. C++ or C or Arduino C) and compilers it to assembly and machine code.
 An example is the gcc compiler. an **interpreter** is a layer of abstraction above the compiler, it is what the Arduino does behind the scenes to convert the Arduino C to the C that can be compiled by gcc.
 			- further questions: can you see the output of the interpreter?
-- SRAM vs other types of RAM
+	- Answer: The difference between an interpreted and a compiled language lies in the result of the process of interpreting or compiling. **An interpreter produces a result** from a program, while a **compiler produces a program written in assembly language**.
+The assembler of architecture then turns the resulting program into binary code.
+Assembly language varies for each individual computer, depending upon its architecture.
+Consequently, compiled programs can only run on computers that have the same architecture as the computer on which they were compiled.
+	- In an interpreted program, on the other hand, the source code typically is the program.
+Programs of this type (often known as scripts) require an interpreter, which parses the commands in the program and then executes them.
+Some interpreters, such as the [Unix](https://kb.iu.edu/d/agat) [shells](https://kb.iu.edu/d/agvf) (`sh`, `csh`, `ksh`, etc.), read and then immediately execute each command, while others, such as Perl, analyze the entire script before sending the corresponding machine language instructions.
+The advantage of a script is that it is very portable.
+Any computer that has the appropriate interpreter installed may run the program more or less unchanged
+	-